19 pointsby coloneltcb10 months ago6 comments

 Why: I remember just how miserably wrong (or misleading) it often is, on subjects which I know well.

-• toddmorey6 days ago
+• toddmorey10 months ago

 Ironically the link immediately shows a dialog: